goncalofm90/foodi3/README.md

 ## Status

-🚧 **Work in progress** – core setup and search functionality under active development.
-Obviously the UX/UI is also very placeholder.
-That is the last thing I'll work on probably.
+🚧 **MVP Done** – core setup and search functionality developed as well as UX/UI  .
+Custom recipe creation and management might be worked on eventually .

 ---